Sodalitium Christianae Vitae: Society of Apostolic Life of Pontifical Right

 On 8 July 1997, Pope John Paul II approved the Sodalitium of Christian Life as a lay Society of Apostolic Life of Pontifical Right, under the supervision of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life.
 A few months later the Sodalit community Our Lady of the Evangelization (Nossa Signora della Evangelizazione) was established in Rome.
 Near the end of the year the St. Paul Catholic University was founded in Arequipa.

 The Sodalitium promoted the participation of the Christian Life Movement in the Encounter of Ecclesial Movements and New Communities, convened by Pope John Paul II during the feast of Pentecost in May 1998.
 Several members of the Sodalit Family were invited to participate in the World Congress of Ecclesial Movements which took place at that time.
-On 15 August 1998, Figari founded the Servants of the Plan of God, a group of women consecrated to God; they live in community and evangelise and promote solidarity.
+On 15 August 1998, Figari founded the Servants of the Plan of God, a group of women consecrated to God; they lived in community and evangelised and promoted solidarity.

 In January 1999, the Sodalitium erected the Our Lady of Carmen (Nuestra Señora del Carmen) community in Santiago, Chile.
 That same year during the First Plenary Assembly of the CLM in Rome, on 6 December, Pope John Paul II spoke to members of the Christian Life Movement and the Sodalitium of Christian Life and invited them to be "artisans of reconciliation in today's world."

 The Second Ordinary General Assembly of the Sodalitium of Christian Life was held in the city of Lima in December 2000, in which the founder of the Sodalitium was again elected as superior general. in 2001 the Holy See approved the incardination of Sodalit priests to the Sodalitium, which concluded the juridical process as a society of apostolic life.